 In the 13s (Year 9), pupils will get their first opportunity to study Classical Civilisation.
 This is the study of the mythology and history of the ancient Graeco-Roman world.
-No previous knowledge of any ancient languages are required to study it, although some Latinists will also find it very rewarding, either in addition to, or in place of, their Latin studies.
+No previous knowledge of any ancient languages is required to study it, although some Latinists will also find it very rewarding, either in addition to, or in place of, their Latin studies.
 There will be two different modules over the course of the year.

 First, we will be studying Sparta and The Spartan System.
-Sparta was an extreme, totalitarian rist, we will be studying sparta and the spartal system.
-Sparta was an extreme, totalitarial city state in classical Greece, which deviated wildly from the social and cultural trends set by its rivals.
+Sparta was an extreme, totalitarian city state in classical Greece, which deviated wildly from the social and cultural trends set by its rivals.
 It was a place where the family unit barely existed, where society was structured to serve military strength, where amoral practices were employed to serve the greater good and where death in service to the country was promoted as the ultimate ideal.
 Pupils will study the Spartans and their way of life, with a critical eye for comparable ethics and logical criticisms.
 Ultimately, as a civilisation, Sparta was a failure; 13s Classicists will endeavour to understand why.